Welcome. Come on in.

 My approach is designed to offer you the structure, safety, and support needed as you move through your grief at your own pace.

-We’ll work from giving yourself full permission to grieve, through honoring what you've lost, to eventually finding meaning and gratitude on the other side.
+As a certified Grief-to-Gratitude coach, we’ll work from giving yourself full permission to grieve, through honoring what you've lost, to eventually finding meaning and gratitude on the other side.

 Despite what we all have heard, grief doesn’t follow a timeline, and I won’t prescribe how you should heal or push toxic positivity.
 Instead, we’ll focus on the impacts of loss and help you reconnect with yourself, your needs, and your emerging identity at your own pace.

-Quick note: I'm a certified grief coach, not a therapist.
+Quick note: I'm a certified Grief-to-Gratitude coach, not a therapist.
 If you need clinical support, I can point you toward grief therapists I trust.
 Some people work with both and there’s no right or wrong answer here.

 “Anything that’s human is mentionable, and anything that is mentionable, can be manageable.
 When we can talk about our feelings, they become … less scary.”